 During the holidays, there is a Christmas Market here and some of the best pictures can be taken then as the lobby of the building decks its halls with brilliant oversized stars.

 It's also a great spot to watch the Macys Thanksgiving Parade!

 Views From Cruises and Ferries

-Views from the water are great because they are unobstructed and you will enjoy your time o a relaxing cruise or ferry ride.
+Views from the water are great because they are unobstructed and you will enjoy your time on a relaxing cruise or ferry ride.

-You can opt to take a commuter ferry for the cost of a subway ride ($2.75) and you can great views of different parts of the city.
+You can opt to take a commuter ferry for just $4 and great views of different parts of the city.